amberlex78/py_tools/readme.md

 **Disclaimer**

-The script author is not liable for any damages, losses, or issues arising from the use of the scripts.
+The author of the scripts is not responsible for any damages or issues arising from the use of the scripts.
 It is recommended to create backups of your data and folders before using the scripts to avoid data loss.